 Attention Trail Users: Due to bridge construction on Bridge Street, access Constitution Hill trailhead via Putnam Road, then take a right onto Meadow Lane.
 This brings you back to Bridge Street and bypasses the construction.

-From Pittsfield: Take Route 7 north into Lanesborough.
+Take Route 7 north into Lanesborough.
 Just past the Lanesborough Police Station turn left onto Bridge Street.
 If you pass The Old Forge you have just missed it.
 Follow Bridge Street to the end, past the BNRC sign, to the large parking area with a kiosk.

-From Lenox/Lee: Take Route 20 north into Pittsfield.
+Take Route 20 north into Pittsfield.
 In Pittsfield, continue past the BNRC offices and hop on Route 7 (First Street, but North Street will work too).
 Take Route 7 north into Lanesborough.
 Just past the Lanesborough Police Station turn left onto Bridge Street.
 If you pass The Old Forge you have just missed it.
 Follow Bridge Street to the end, past the BNRC sign, to the large parking area with a kiosk.

-The Field Trail is a mowed path that parallels Bridge Street before veering downhill through the hedgerow and winding around the field.
+A mowed path that parallels Bridge Street before veering downhill through the hedgerow and winding around the field.
 This trail has great views of Mt.
 Greylock.

 In 1788, a Lanesboro farmer named Jonathan Smith was chosen to represent his town at the convention in Boston that would decide whether Massachusetts should ratify the proposed new US Constitution.
 At the convention he made a persuasive argument in favor of it as a way to prevent outbreaks of violence like Shays’ Rebellion in Western Massachusetts.
 The bonfire he had organized atop “Bald Headed Hill” alerted residents of Lanesboro and surrounding towns that his view had prevailed and Massachusetts had ratified the Constitution.